Foxh0und/MCSC/membership.md

 ![membershippack.jpg](/assets/membershippack.jpg)
 <br>

 The membership Fee is $60 for the 2019/2020 season plus we discount the fee for country Victoria, family/friends and inter-state supporters.
+Please fill in [this form](/assets/forms/201920Membershipform.docx) and follow the instructions to become a member!

-Please see the [tickets page](https://www.melbournechelsea.com.au/tickets/) if you plan to travel to London.
+Please refer to the the [tickets page](https://www.melbournechelsea.com.au/tickets/) if you plan to travel to London.

-Please fill in [this form](/assets/forms/201920Membershipform.pdf) and follow the instructions.

 ## Events